 Quebec residents can use the free services of the

-- You must first complain to your firm first.
-If afterwards you are not satisfied with how your complaint has been handled or with the firm's response, you can ask the firm to transfer the complaint to the AMF.
+- You must first complain to your IIROC-regulated investment firm.
+If you are not satisfied with your firm's response or how your complaint had been handled, you can ask the firm to transfer the complaint to the AMF.

-The AMF will assess the complaint and in some cases will offer mediation services.
+- The AMF will then assess your complaint and in some cases will offer mediation services.
 The firm is not required to participate; however, firms generally agree to take part.

 back to top